sharetribe/flex-docs/src/docs/howto-search/change-search-filters-in-ftw/index.md

 ---
-title: Change search filters in FTW
+title: Change search filters in Sharetribe Web Template
 slug: change-search-filters-in-ftw
 updated: 2022-06-14
 category: how-to-search
 ingress:
-  This guide describes how to change the search filters in the combined template.
+  This guide describes how to change the search filters in Sharetribe Web Template.
 published: true
 ---